What is Content Marketing?

 ”Establishing a reputation as an expert, authority and thought leader is extremely valuable to your business.”
 (4)

-A great example of a Thought Leader is Mark Zuckerberg (founder & creator of Facebook), a thought leader in the digital industry.
+A great example of a thought Leader is Mark Zuckerberg (founder & creator of Facebook), a thought leader for the digital industry.
 He is recognised as an authoritative figure in social media and seen as a go-to person for his expertise.
-To create authority you need to considered trustworthy by your audience.
+That is, when he discusses social media, people listen because he is viewed by the majority as an expert.
+That is the position you should seek in your own field.
+However, to create authority, you need to be considered trustworthy by your audience.

-If you need some help getting things sorted or getting it all down on paper, then get in contact with the team here at isolutions.
-Call 9443 2221 or Email:firstname.lastname@example.org
+If you need some help getting things sorted or getting it all down on paper, then get in contact with the team here at IST.
+Call 9443 2221 or Email:[email protected]

-Stay tuned for the next part in our series, How to Create Good Content.
+Stay tuned for the next part in our series, How to Create Great Content.